Livestock's Long Shadow: Controversy

 Mitloehner is the author of a 2009 study on the topic of livestock and climate change.
 Five percent of the funds for said study were provided by the livestock industry, according to a press release by Mitloehner's university.
 FAO cites him as a representative of the International Feed Industry Federation, whose "vision is to provide a unified voice and leadership to represent and promote the global feed industry as an essential participant in the food chain that provides sustainable, safe, nutritious and affordable food for a growing world population."
+Between 2002 and 2021 Mitloehner and his research center received $12.5 million in funding from industry groups.
+2019 they coordinated efforts to discredit the EAT Lancet report.
+Later they led the campaign #yes2meat on social media.

 References to the report

 The report was the main scientific source for the documentary Meat The Truth, narrated by Marianne Thieme (2007).

 It was frequently cited in the documentary Cowspiracy (2014).